-The following is a challenging bodybuilding workout appropriate for young seniors and many older trainees who have progressed beyond beginner stage.
+The following is a challenging bodybuilding workout appropriate for young seniors and some older trainees who have progressed beyond beginner stage.
 This workout, along with a proper diet, will build muscle and will get you in top shape!
-However, I believe older out-of-shape beginners should first start with the beginners' program.
+However, older out-of-shape beginners should first start with the beginners' program.

 It's not a puzzle or math problem.
 The numbers 12, 10, 8, 6, 12, 12 represent exercise repetitions in consecutive sets.
 Bill Phillips gets credit for popularizing the sequence in his best selling book, Body-for-Life.